 Freddie Muse Jr. is a 10 year prostate cancer survivor diagnosed January 2007, and founder of The Men’s Cancer Network, Inc. located in greater Los Angeles, CA and founded in 2008.
 The organization provides professional education from qualified licensed doctors.
 Included in the education are experts from the community that facilitate to the local community churches, health fairs, senior centers, community libraries and cancer support group meetings that all contribute to “Saving Our Men”.
 Read more.

 Nick Myers, or "Dr. Nick" as people affectionately call him, is currently a Medical Care Coordinator (MCM).
 He received his B.A. in Psychology from Old Dominion University, his M.A. in Human Sexuality & Health Studies from New York University and his Ph.D. from Widener University in Human Sexuality Education.
 He has written sexual health education materials and articles, created informational videos and even co-hosted an online radio show on sexual health in relationships.
 Read more.

+Todd Seals is an 11+ year, stage IV, prostate cancer warrior.
+Diagnosed June of 2006 stage IV with widespread metastasis and initial PSA of over 3200.
 Life is about quality, not quantity.
 We all die yet many never live.
 Todd speaks from experience.
 Cancer may take his life but it has taught him to live.
 It put everything into perspective and gave him a second chance.
 He writes about living with cancer focusing not on disease but on life.
 Cancer will always be a part of the story but never the focus.
 Read more.